-- Perform the duty with dedication, honesty, and professionalism for the benefit of shareholders and stakeholders. - Disclose the crucial information in full and in fairness to all parties. - Be accessible to all related parties for information request. - Keep the company's confidential information and do not abuse insider information for own profit. - Avoid meeting investors or analysts within 15 days before public announcement of the financial statements. - Do not trade company's stock within 1 month before public announcement of the financial statements. - Continue learning to improve the work efficiency.
+- Perform the duty with dedication, honesty, and professionalism for the benefit of shareholders and stakeholders. - Disclose the crucial information in full and in fairness to all parties. - Be accessible to all related parties for information request. - Keep the company's confidential information and do not abuse insider information for own profit. - Avoid meeting investors or analysts within 15 days before public announcement of the financial statements.

+- Do not trade company's share 1 month before the disclosure of financial statement. - Do not trade company's stock at least 1 month before disclose the financial statements, and 24 hours after publicly reveals the financial statement. - Continue learning to improve the work efficiency.

-In 2018, the company's Investor Relations has followed this code in full.
+In 2019, the company's Investor Relations has followed this code in full.
 In addition, the Investor Relations has carried out the following activities to communicate the information to all parties:

-- 1) Participated twice in the Opportunity Day events organized by SET. - 2) Organized Analyst Meeting 4 times. - 3) Arranged the company visit for analysts, investors/minor shareholders, and press to meet with the company's management 7 times. - 4) Answered the questions from investors and shareholders via email, on the website, and on the phone, of which the answers to all are based on the appropriateness under the principles of equality of information. - 5) Press conference on the company performance via newspaper, online media, including the interview with the company executives, 9 times. - 6) Investor can search information of the company from Annual Report.
+- 1) Participated twice in the Opportunity Day events organized by SET. - 2) Organized Analyst Meeting 3 times. - 3) Arranged the company visit for analysts, investors/minor shareholders, and press to meet with the company's management 2 times. - 4) Answered the questions from investors and shareholders via email, on the website, and on the phone, of which the answers to all are based on the appropriateness under the principles of equality of information. - 5) Press conference on the company performance via newspaper, online media, including the interview with the company executives, 12 times. - 6) Investor can search information of the company from Annual Report.
 The company performance both in Thai and English can be found in the company website, www.smpcplc.com .
-The financial statement has been posted for 3 years from 2015 until present.
+The financial statement has been posted for 4 years from 2015 until present.